hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-gateway-java.md

             </td>
             <td>
-                Also add a RELEASING.md file to document release process.
+                Use the NVD_API_KEY secret to access vulnerability definitions from the NVD database.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-12-10 23:38:34 +0000 UTC
+        Created At 2023-12-20 22:30:52 +0000 UTC
     </div>
 </div>